babbadeckl/ABE-RestAPI/README.md

 ```
 Afterwards the restserver should be running on localhost (Port 12345) (host and port can be changed in main.cpp)
-Once you've confirmed that the server is running you can test the functionality by executing the test script in the root directory.
+Once you've confirmed that the server is running you can test the functionality by executing the test script in the tests directory.

 ```
 python3 test_ABE_API.py